Pedro-HNN/PythonDiscordBot/README.md

-# PythonDiscordBot
+# Python Color Bot
-Simple Discord bot made in python.

-Commands:

-&&help - shows all commands

-&&dice <number> - rolls dice

-&&color <hex value> - changes user color
+About:

+Just a simple bot that i made for my public server, i made it in 2 days, you are free to use it as your wish.

+Remember to create a .env and create a 'TOKEN' variable.

+Requirements:
+-python 3.8 or higher
+-discord.py

+Commands/Events:

+&&help:
+	Prints a message with all commands.

+&&dice <number>:
+	Rolls a die with the chosen number of sides.

+&&color <HEXcode>:
+	Change user color role using 6 digit HEX codes.

+&&clear:
-&&clear - removes all user color
+	Clear user color role.

-&&shutdown - shutdowns bot

-&&deleteAllColor - delete all color roles

-You can also pin any message by reacting with 📌.
+&&shutdown:
+	Turn off the bot.
+(Can only be used by the bot owner)

+&&deleteAllColor:
+	Deletes all color roles made by the bot.
+(Can only be used by the bot owner)

+By reacting to any message with the "📌" emoji, the bot pins the message.

-By removing the 📌, the message is unpined.
+By removing the "📌" from reactions, the bot unpins the message.